zl810881283/zl810881283.github.io/_posts/2016-04-25-Auction-Website-Using-ThinkJs-Requirement-and-design.md

 ---

 [ThinkJs](https://thinkjs.org/), A Web framework beyond your dreams.
 It allows you use the full ES6/7 features to develop Node.js applications.
 I use this Web framework to build a project.
-In this project, One of the most popular technology MTAN was used.
+In this project, one of the most popular technology MTAN was used.
 It is Mongodb, ThinkJs, Angular, NodeJs.
 As you see, Express was replaced by ThinkJs.

 ## Why ThinkJs